NativeScript/nativescript-sdk-examples-js/app/ns-ui-widgets-category/list-view/overview.md

 <snippet id='require-list-view'/>
 <snippet id='require-list-view-ts'/>

-> Note: Using the `ListView` component inside a `ScrollView` or `ScrollView` inside the `ListView`'s items can result in user interface performance or poor user experience.
+> Note: Using the `ListView` component inside a `ScrollView` or `ScrollView` inside the `ListView`'s items can lead to a poor user interface performance and can reflect the user experience.
 For avoiding those issues, we should specify the height explicitly for the ListView in the scenario when the ListView is nested in `ScrollView` and the `ScrollView`'s height - when the component is used inside the `ListView`.
 Example 1 (`ListView` in `ScrollView`):
 ```XML
 <ScrollView>